tvpollet/tvpollet.github.io/thesis_topics.md

 ### What is the typical sample size used in undergraduate/masters psychology projects at our University?

 In this project, you will code the sample sizes used in theses in psychology, as well as the method used.
-It is important as this will allow us to examine whether student projects have sufficient [statistical power](https://en.wikipedia.org/wiki/Power_of_a_test){:target="_blank"}
+It is important as this will allow us to examine whether student projects have sufficient [statistical power](https://en.wikipedia.org/wiki/Power_of_a_test){:target="_blank"}.
+It will also help your future colleagues by tallying what is normative.

 ### What is the 'type' of sample used in undergraduate/masters psychology projects at our University?